apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Extreme weather hits U.S.: Tornadoes, hail hit Chicago, Illinois**
+**Macy's closing 150 stores nationwide, including San Francisco's flagship Union Square store**

-You can read more about it [here](https://www.axios.com/2024/02/28/extreme-weather-us-snow-tornadoes-heat-fires).
+You can read more about it [here](https://www.ktvu.com/news/macys-closing-150-stores-nationwide-including-san-franciscos-flagship-union-square-store).

 ## Requirements
 - Python 3.8